Visa Information

 This visa is solely for the purpose of leisure travel including vacationing, cruising, sightseeing and other recreational activities.
 If during any portion of your visit to Netherlands you intend to engage in business, or official duties you must refer to other relevant visa categories.

-When a visa is valid for more than six months, the duration of stays is 90 days in a 180-day period.
-If you get a multiple-entry visa you may leave and return any number of times within the 180-day period, but the combined stay within the region must not total more than 90 days.
+The field ‘Duration of stay’ on your visa tells you how many days you may stay in the Netherlands and other Schengen countries, within the period of validity mentioned at 'From' and ‘Until’.
+This is a maximum of 90 days within any 180-day period.
+If you get a multiple-entry visa you may leave and return any number of times within the 180-day period, but the combined stay within the Schengen area must not total more than 90 days.

 Travelling with children